I hate roller coasters.

 Most people associate the Salt River with tubing — a slow, sun-blasted, beer-cooler float in an inner tube down a sanguine Salt River as it slouches toward Phoenix.

-But last weekend I found myself in the bottom of the Salt River Canyon about to climb into a raft and rush through a succession of Class 2 and 3 and 4 rapids.
+But I found myself in the bottom of the Salt River Canyon about to climb into a raft and rush through a succession of Class 2 and 3 and 4 rapids.

 On a good year, the season lasts from March to May.
 But with last week’s sharp rise in temperatures quickly melting the snow pack, the rafting season could end by early April.